subsquid/docs/versioned_docs/version-firesquid/substrate-indexing/batch-processor-in-action.md

 ## 3. Run the processor and store the transformed data into the target database

 The snippet below assumes that we are using `TypeormDatabase` and that the database schema together with the model entity types has already been prepared.
-Consult [/basics/schema-file] for more details.
+Consult the [Schema file](/basics/schema-file) section for more details.

 ```ts